Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 # Setting Up a Google Cloud VM with VSCode

-This guide will show you how to setup your own personal Cloud-based server for conducting applied economics research.
+This guide is aimed at helping researchers set up a virtual machine capable of running R and Python in the cloud using Google Cloud Platform (GCP).
+It primarily documents first-hand experience setting up and using a virtual machine on the Google Cloud Platform (GCP).
+Similar setups can be achieved with AWS and Microsoft Azure, though I have no experience with these platforms.
+This has been an invaluable tool for me since the beginning of my PhD, and has drastically increased my productivity across many projects.

+This guide is a mix of personal experience and tips with some more standard instructions on how to set up your own virtual work environment.
+It is written with a view to aid applied economics researchers.
+I have borrowed from many sources, and tried my best to correctly attribute these.

 We will first confugure our Cloud-based server using the Google Cloud Virtual Machine (VM) and Visual Studio Code (VSCode).
 You'll be able to leverage the VM's resources – like additional processing power and memory – for your coding projects while working within your VSCode setup.

 This guide has been prepared by Peter John Lambert, Yannick Schindler, Suraj Rajesh, Yifan Wang, Juan Bautista Sosa, Tongmeng Xie, Pauline Butcher and Luca Barbato.